ZhanGHanG9991/ZhanGHanG9991/README.md

-- 👋 Hi, I’m Zhang Hang
+- 👋 Hi, I’m Zhang Hang.
-- 👀 I’m interested in coding
+- 👀 I’m interested in computer science.
+- ✨ I'm engaged in improving my programming skills.
-- 🌱 I’m currently learning database
+- 🌱 My research fields are database and time series.
-- 💞️ I’m looking to collaborate on iotdb
+- 💞️ I’m looking to collaborate on IoTDB.
 - 📫 You can reach me at zhanghang21@m.fudan.edu.cn

 <!---